opendaylight/releng-builder/docs/jenkins.rst

           cherry-pick 59/60259/17 and build netvirt, finally it will checkout latest distribution code and build a distribution.
 The resulting distribution is stored in Nexus and the URL is stored in a variable called BUNDLE_URL visible in the job console.
+          Use multipatch-build-fast (vs multipatch-build) for building projects fast (-Pq).
           This job should not alter Gerrit votes for a given patch, nor will do anything with the given patch unless the patch is added to the build list.
         </td>